Understanding New Issues

 A new issue can take the form of an IPO, where the company is issuing a security to the public for the first time.
 That same company may offer the same issue a second time, which is then referred to as a secondary issue.

-When a new issue comes to market, underwriters like Desjardins and Fidelity facilitate the process by marketing it to brokerage firms like Qtrade.
+When a new issue comes to market, underwriters like Desjardins and Fidelity facilitate the process by marketing it to brokerage firms like Qtrade Direct Investing.
 When they send us the offerings, we send them to our clients (assuming the issue meets Qtrade’s criteria).
 If you’ve signed up for new issue notifications, you’ll receive an email providing details about the new issue, and if you’re interested, simply log in to Qtrade to learn more and review its term sheet.

 How do I register my interest in a new issue?